example42/example42.github.io/_posts/2018-05-07-testing-puppet-enterprise-2018-1-0.md

     psick::base::manage: true

-This particulat parameter is used to skip the management of the base profiles (useful when we want to test only role specific classes or when building Docker images via Puppet).
+This particular parameter is used to skip the management of the base profiles (useful when we want to test only role specific classes or when building Docker images via Puppet).
 When set to true all the base classes are going to be effectively applied and several changes are going to occur on the node by running Puppet either via Vagrant:

     vagrant provision